stanford-scs/uudev/uudev.1.md

 touch screen might be ready but not the stylus) testing for an empty or missing `HID_UNIQ` seems to do the trick.

+Say you want to unlock your screen by killing the `xsecurelock` lock program every time your phone connects to bluetooth.
+(To do this, obviously you must trust your phone with the `bluetoothctl` `trust` command, so that it can connect automatically.)
+The following stanza would accomplish this:

+	* ACTION=="add", ID_BUS=="bluetooth", NAME=="\"Pixel (AVRCP)\""
+	pkill xsecurelock

+Again, here you have to use the monitor option (`-m`) to notice that udev places the name of your phone in double quotes and adds ` (AVRCP)`.

+If you are paranoid, you might want to lock your screen whenever someone plugs a thumb drive into your computer.
+The following rule would acomplish that:

+	* ACTION=="add", ID_BUS=="usb", SUBSYSTEM=="block", ID_DRIVE_THUMB=="1"
+	xsecurelock &

+Note it is important to put `xsecurelock` into the background with `&` for two reasons.
+First, uudev will block waiting for the command to complete, so if the shell does not return stanzas like the above bluetooth unlock example will not run.
+Second, there are actually multiple matching events when you plug in a thumb drive, so `xsecurelock` will get run multiple times.
+It's smart enough to give up if the screen is already locked, but if you don't run it in the background then you will have to type your password several times before getting your screen back, as each `xsecurelock` will not run before the previous one has exited.

 # ENVIRONMENT

 uudev just passes environment variables through to the shell code it